heroiclabs/nakama-docs/docs/benchmarks.md

 We'll present the benchmarking results for the following workloads:

-1. Number of concurrent socket connections (CCU count)
+1. Number of concurrent socket connections (CCU count).
-2. Throughput of new user registration
+2. Throughput of new user registration.
-3. Throughput of user authentication
+3. Throughput of user authentication.
-4. Throughput of custom RPC call in the Lua runtime
+4. Throughput of custom RPC call in the Lua runtime.
-5. Throughput of custom RPC call in the Go runtime
+5. Throughput of custom RPC call in the Go runtime.
-6. Number of authoritative realtime matches using custom match handlers
+6. Number of authoritative realtime matches using custom match handlers.

 The following subsections are respectively dedicated to each of the aformentioned workloads, where each one of them will be described in more detail; followed by the benchmark results gathered by Tsung for each of the considered hardware and topology configurations.